 Now that you have been able to download the Odin flash tool, let us move forward and take a look at its usages, terminology, and instructions on how to use Odin to flash the firmware.

 - Force-upgrade the software of the device by flashing the latest stock firmware.

 - Flash custom binaries such as a custom recovery (TWRP or ClockWorkMod; for older devices) or root binaries like Magisk patched firmware image/CF-AutoRoot to root Samsung smartphones and tablets.

 - Restore stock firmware/ROM if the user has previously flashed a custom binary and wishes to revert to the stock factory firmware.

 - Fix potential software issues like boot loops, increased battery drains, performance degradation caused over time, and more.

 - Downgrade the software of the Samsung Galaxy device to an older version.
 However, that is within limitations in rare cases as downgrading to a software version with an older bootloader revision than the one currently installed is not possible.

-To sum up, Odin serves its purpose to both an average user and an enthusiast who wishes to customize the software on his/her Samsung Galaxy device.
+To sum up, the Odin Tool is useful for both an average user and an enthusiast who wishes to customize the software on their Samsung Galaxy device.

 Odin is a very easy-to-use Windows software and most of the options/parts of its GUI are pretty self-explanatory.
 However, for someone who’s new to the software, it could also be confusing initially.

 So below, I have listed all the different options available in the Odin tool GUI that you’d be using, along with a brief explanation for each of them.

 - Status Box: This is located at the very top of Odin’s graphical user interface.
 The status box shows you the current state of the things carried out in the program.